-It should be remembered that the planned transfer figures derived from the SYS Background reflect the current contracted generation position (which includes 8100MW of Large wind generation in Scotland by 2013/14) and take no account of future uncertainty.
-As mentioned previously, it is reasonable to suppose that some existing contracts for generation connections may be modified or terminated and some existing power stations may close.
+It should be remembered that the planned transfer figures derived from the SYS Background reflect the current contracted generation position (which includes 7600MW of large wind generation in Scotland by 2014/15) and take no account of future uncertainty.
+As mentioned previously, it is reasonable to assume that some existing contracts for generation connections may be modified or terminated and some existing power stations may close.

 The SYS Planned Transfer lies above the 50% range of Planned Transfers while the SYS capability is in the lower parts.
-There is hence a chance of lower peak flows than suggested by the SYS background; however, significant reinforcements will nevertheless be required in the very near future to facilitate even the lower parts of the range of probabilistic transfers.
+Accordingly, there is a chance of lower peak flows than suggested by the SYS background; however, significant reinforcements will nevertheless be required in the very near future to facilitate even the lower parts of the range of probabilistic transfers.

-A range of indicative reinforcements to ensure continued compliance with the Licence Standard at the time of peak for the given SYS Background are listed in Table 8.2.
+A range of indicative reinforcements to ensure continued compliance with the License Standard at the time of peak for the given SYS background are listed in Table 8.2.